-Oral Tradition of Sanskrit
+Oral Tradition of Sanskrit:

 Talks on the extraordinary structure of Sanskrit, its unexcelled grammar all built very scientifically to be passed on orally without corruption are explained.
-And the fields covered not only poetics and literature but also scientific tradition.
+And the fields covered not only poetics and literature but also a scientific tradition.

-Story of Scripts
+Story of Scripts:

 tracing the origin of writing in five ancient cultures – Sumerian, Egyptian, Chinese, Meso-American and Indian – and adding Korean script, the most scientific script of the world.
 Siddham and Tibetan are discussed as belonging to the esoteric dimension of writing and aesthetic potential was explored through Arabic calligraphy.

-Physics and aesthetics of Indian classical music
+Physics and aesthetics of Indian classical music:

 This is an attempt to demystify our art.
 One of the two major systems of the world, our music of about two millennia vintage is built on strong physical principles, and developed following its own genius and maintained a unique tradition.
 Lecture-demonstration on this subject was a part of a course in Art and Technology in IITD for more than 8 years.